egreuel/asv_path_planner/docs/Quickstart.rst

     $ ros2 run asv_path_planner ros_script

 5. Change the speed of the target ships by altering the code in ros_script.py.
-The variables storing the speed of the TS are called
-**self.vel_ts_1**, **self.vel_ts_2** and **self.vel_ts_3**.
+The variables storing the speed of the TS are called **self.vel_ts_1**, **self.vel_ts_2** and **self.vel_ts_3**.
 To change the speed change the value to the desired speed in m/s.
 The maximum speed is limited by the thrusters selected in the Unity scene.

 6. Change the speed of the own ship by altering the code in ros_script.py.
 The variables storing the speed of the OS are called **self.os_des_speed** and **self.os_max_speed**:

     - **self.os_des_speed** - Speed [m/s] the OS is traveling with if no collision avoidance manouver force it to go faster or slower
     - **self.max_os_speed** - maximum possible speed [m/s] the OS is able to travel with, which prevents the algorithm to select a new velocity with higher speed than the OS is capable of

+7. Change the detection range of the OS.
+In the initial simulation it it assumed, that the sensors on board of the OS can detect obstacles within a range of 50 m.
+To change this the variable **self.detec_range** has to be altered to your wishes.